shanlior/ExplorationConsciousRL/README.md

 `python baselines/ddpg/main.py`

-- The *sigma* flag turns on the alpha-criterion.
+- The *sigma* flag turns on sigma-DDPG.
 - The *surrogate* flag turns on the surrogate version.
 - The *expected* flag turns on the expected version.